-Second year BA History of Art and Design student, Jess Kellow, reviews a recent book launch that introduced new publications by University of Brighton staff.
+Second year BA History of Art and Design student, Jess Kellow, reviews our recent book launch that introduced new publications by Centre for Design History staff.

 In February 2019, the Centre for Design History held a book launch for two newly published works, which was attended by staff, students and visitors.
 The books that were presented to us were Angelica Groom’s book Exotic Animals in the Art and Culture of the Medici Court in Florence [Figure 1] and Simon Bliss’s book Jewellery in the Age of Modernism 1918-1940: Adornment and Beyond [Figure 2].
 Refreshments were provided and it was a friendly atmosphere to talk to members of the staff and student body, and a great place to meet wider members of the University of Brighton community.
 Both authors gave us a fascinating introduction to their books, their inspirations and the challenging but rewarding journeys which led them to the finished products.